Skip to content

 Here is an example sequence of events (which don't have to be in exactly this order):

-- Create Surface: The server sends a
+1. Create Surface: The server sends a createSurface message to initialize the surface.

-updateComponentsmessages containing the definitions for all the components that will be part of the surface. - Update Data Model: The server can send
+2. Update Surface: The server sends one or more updateComponents messages containing the definitions for all the components that will be part of the surface.

-updateDataModelmessages at any time to populate or change the data that the UI components will display. - Render: The client renders the UI for the surface, using the component definitions to build the structure and the data model to populate the content.
+4. Render: The client renders the UI for the surface, using the component definitions to build the structure and the data model to populate the content.

-- Dynamic Updates: As the user interacts with the application or as new information becomes available, the server can send additional
+5. Dynamic Updates: As the user interacts with the application or as new information becomes available, the server can send additional updateComponents and updateDataModel messages to dynamically change the UI.

-updateComponentsandupdateDataModelmessages to dynamically change the UI. - Delete Surface: When a UI region is no longer needed, the server sends a
+6. Delete Surface: When a UI region is no longer needed, the server sends a deleteSurface message to remove it.

-The Protocol Schemas¶
+The Protocol Schemas

 A2UI v0.9 is defined by three interacting JSON schemas.

-Common Types¶
+Common Types

 The [common_types.json] schema defines reusable primitives used throughout the protocol.

-stringOrPath/numberOrPath/booleanOrPath/stringArrayOrPath: The core of the data binding system.
-Any property that can be bound to data is defined as an object that accepts either a literal value OR apathstring (JSON Pointer).-
+• DynamicString / DynamicNumber / DynamicBoolean / DynamicStringList: The core of the data binding system.
+Any property that can be bound to data is defined as a Dynamic* type.
+It accepts either a literal value, a path string (JSON Pointer), or a FunctionCall (function call).

-array: A static array of string component IDs. -
+• array: A static array of string component IDs.

-object: A template for generating children from a data binding list (requires a templatecomponentIdand a data bindingpath). -
+• object: A template for generating children from a data binding list (requires a template componentId and a data binding path).

-id: The unique identifier for a component.
-Defined here so that all IDs are consistent and can be used for data binding. weight: The relative weight of a component within a Row or Column.
+• weight: The relative weight of a component within a Row or Column.
 This corresponds to the CSS 'flex-grow' property.
 Note: this may ONLY be set when the component is a direct descendant of a Row or Column.
 Defined here so that all weights are consistent and can be used for data binding.

-Server to Client Message Structure: The Envelope¶
+Server to Client Message Structure: The Envelope

 The [server_to_client.json] schema is the top-level entry point.
 Every line streamed by the server must validate against this schema.
 It handles the message dispatching.

-The Standard Catalog¶
+The Standard Catalog

 Custom catalogs can be used to define additional UI components or modify the behavior of existing components.
 To use a custom catalog, simply include it in the prompt in place of the standard catalog.
 It should have the same form as the standard catalog, and use common elements in the [common_types.json] schema.

-Envelope Message Structure¶
+Envelope Message Structure

 This message signals the client to create a new surface and begin rendering it.
 This message MUST be sent before the first updateComponents message that references this surfaceId.
 One of the components in one of the components lists MUST have an id of root to serve as the root of the component tree.